Dandenong and Springvale Libraries are open with limited onsite services.

 Justice of the Peace (JP) Services

-Justice of the Peace (JP) services are available at Dandenong Library
+Justice of the Peace (JP) Services (not available on weekends or public holidays)

 Wednesday: 10am-3pm and 6pm-8pm

 Free library tours are held for schools, community groups and organisations upon request.
 To arrange a library tour, please submit a library tour form.